haseebnqureshi/Basefloor/packages/api/providers/@ollama/README.md

 3. **Dependencies**:
    - The provider requires `node-fetch` package
-   - It will be automatically installed if you include this provider in your MinAPI configuration
+   - It will be automatically installed if you include this provider in your Basefloor configuration

 ## Configuration

-Add the Ollama provider to your `minapi.config.js`:
+Add the Ollama provider to your `basefloor.config.js`:

 ```javascript
 module.exports = {